SMP-Ontario 2025 V2 ENG 1920x460

 A multi-disciplinary committee will oversee the application and selection process, during which the diversity of disciplines, geography, and identities will be considered.

-The program consists of about 6-8 virtual sessions as well as a two day in-person program in Toronto(currently tentatively scheduled for mid March 2025).
+The program consists of several Virtual Zoom sessions, as well as two days (and one evening) in-person in Toronto, which is currently tentatively scheduled for March 24-26, 2025.
 To participate in the program, you must attend all scheduled events, including all virtual workshops and the in-person meetings at the Queen’s Park Legislative Assembly of Ontario.

 The Science Meets Parliament – Ontario 2025 program will include: